Crockpot Green Bean Casserole

 There are several reheating methods:

-• Microwave: transfer to a microwave-safe dish and microwave on high for around 5 mins, stirring well between each minute
+• Microwave: Transfer to a microwave-safe dish and microwave on high for around 5 minutes, stirring well between each minute

 Recipe Tips: